 April 8, 2013, CLIFF SLOAN

 Cliff Sloan, a graduate of Harvard College and Harvard Law School, clerked in the U.S. Supreme Court, and has served as Associate Counsel to the President and as Assistant to the Solicitor General.
-He is a partner in the law firm of Skadden, Arps, Slate, Meagher & Flom in Washington, D.C.
 He is the co-author of The Great Decision: Jefferson, Adams, Marshall and the Battle for the Supreme Court.

 November 29, 2012, GEORGE C. EDWARDS